fugue-project/tutorials/tutorials/extensions/index.md

     return df
 ```

 This schema hint comment is read by Fugue to make the `add_transformer` an extension during runtime.
 In fact, the schema hint is not even required if the schema is provided during runtime as seen below.
-These approached that leave the code in native Python are called the [interfaceless](./interfaceless.ipynb) approach.
+These approaches that leave the code in native Python are called the [interfaceless](./interfaceless.ipynb) approach.

 ```python
 from fugue import transform